PURPOSE OF THIS POLICY

 The purpose of this policy is to protect the health of our community by assuring a safe food supply.

 This policy applies to all persons on campus and all units of the University.
 It applies to all instances in which food and/or beverages are being served on University property for human consumption, regardless of whether the service is free, or is provided as part of a non-profit activity.

 DEFINITIONS USED IN THIS POLICY

-- Seating capacity, including service provided anywhere on the premises, is increased by 20 percent or more in either a single construction project or an incremental series of construction activities;
+- Seating capacity, including service provided anywhere on the premises, is increased by a minimum of 15 seats or 20 percent or more in either a single construction project or an incremental series of construction activities;

 - Alterations or revisions involving retail food establishments or related equipment that require a building or construction permit by local building authorities.
 Routine maintenance, repairs or cosmetic changes shall not be defined as extensive remodeling;